ATOMNFT/CYD-ESP32Marauder/README.md

   ## To install this fork of marauder

-  <b>Head over to <a href=https://github.com/smoochiee/MARAUDER-FOR-CYD---CHEAP-YELLOW-DISPLAY>smoochiee's tutorial.</a></b>
+  <b>Download or clone to your computer all the files located in <a href=https://github.com/ATOMNFT/CYD-ESP32Marauder/tree/master/esp32_marauder>esp32_marauder</a>.
-  <b>Follow the steps provided by the legend himself and you should be good to go.
+On the step in smoochiee's tutorial where he mentions to download the source code for marauder, use the files from <a href=https://github.com/ATOMNFT/CYD-ESP32Marauder/tree/master/esp32_marauder>esp32_marauder</a> instead.
+Then head back to <a href=https://github.com/smoochiee/MARAUDER-FOR-CYD---CHEAP-YELLOW-DISPLAY>smoochiee's tutorial</a> and Follow the rest of the steps provided by the legend himself and you should be good to go.
 I will be adding my own tutorial for flashing this build to your CYD very shortly.</b>

   <br>
   <br>